Overview

 TAVI procedure

-A TAVI is usually performed under local anaesthetic and takes 1 to 2 hours.
-A thin tube (catheter) is used to implant a new valve in your heart.
-This is artificial and made from metal and tissue from pig or cow.
+The procedure takes 1 to 2 hours.
+We use a thin tube (catheter) to put (implant) a new valve in your heart.
+This is a man-made (artificial) valve.
+It is made from metal and tissue from a pig or cow.

 Read more about having a TAVI.